Get free weekly resources from us!

 • What do you think is the most important advice in this passage?

 Say: Moses told the Hebrew people to do everything they could to love God.
 He wanted to make sure they never forgot about God’s love.
 One way we learn about God’s love is from each other.
 That’s why we’re making new friends today with people of different ages.
-This is one way we can learn about and share God’s love.
+This is a great way we can learn about and share God’s love!

 Give each pair two long strips of paper, tape, and markers.
 Tell partners to each write the words “I will love God with all my heart” on their paper strip.
-Then have partners help each other put on their paper strips as headbands.
-Encourage partners to talk with one another about what they think it means to love God with all their heart.
+Then have partners help each other put on their paper strips as wristbands.
+Encourage partners to talk with one another about what they think it means to love God with all their heart and how their wristband could help them remember God each day.

 Write the words “GOD’S HEART” on a large red construction paper heart.
 Form a circle and give everyone a pencil.
 Pass around the heart.
 Have each person tear off a piece of God’s heart and write his or her name on it.
 Tell pairs to exchange signed heart pieces.

 Say: You made a new friend today.
-You talked about God’s love.
-We had a great time.
-God wants us to take care of that new piece of heart and our new friend.
+You talked about God’s love and we’ve had a great time.
+God wants us to take care of these new friendships that make his heart happy.
 Take your heart piece home and put it somewhere as a reminder of God and your new friend.
 Close in prayer, thanking God for new friends.

 Form groups of four, with at least one senior adult in each group.
-Have that adult bring his or her favorite recipe and ingredients to prepare with the children.
-As they prepare the dish, have the adult share memories related to this dish.
-Then have children talk about memories related to their favorite dishes.
-Have a potluck afterward for everyone to enjoy.
+Provide sanitizing hand wipes and some allergy sensitive snack mix ingredients groups can use to work together in making a simple snack.
+As they prepare the food, have the adult share memories about making favorite foods and who taught them to cook or bake.
+Then have children talk about memories related to their favorite foods.
+When the snacks are assembled and ready, allow everyone to enjoy the fruit of their work!

 Grandparents’ Day Lessons for Grades 4-6